robnijssen/Robot-With-Character/README.md

 ` rosrun close_encounters_ur5 movement_test_node.py `

 You can either to this with joint goals or by making a cartesian path.
+Make sure you enter the right path to the map containing the .ini files.

+In our case: ` /home/ubuntu/catkin_ws/src/Robot-With-Character/close_encounters_ur5/inifiles `